 Vector indexing is the process of organizing vector embeddings in a way that data can be retrieved efficiently.

-When you want to find the closest items to your query vector, the brute force approach would be to use the k-Nearest Neighbors (kNN) algorithm.
-But calculating the similarity between your query vector and every entry in the vector database can become computationally expensive if you have millions or even billions of data points because the required calculations increase linearly (O(n)) with the dimensionality and the number of data points.
+When you want to find the closest items to a given query vector, the brute force approach would be to use the k-Nearest Neighbors (kNN) algorithm.
+But calculating the similarity between your query vector and every entry in the vector database requires a lot of computational resources, especially if you have large datasets with millions or even billions of data points, because the required calculations increase linearly (O(n)) with the dimensionality and the number of data points.

 The above example roughly describes the concept of the Hierarchical Navigable Small World (HNSW) algorithm, which is the default ANN algorithm in Weaviate.
 However, there are several ANN algorithms to index the vectors, which can be categorized into the following groups: